 Do you have the best negotiation skills?
 If so, the process of buying a business will prove this.
-If not, you’ll need to do some improvements.
+If not, you’ll need to make some improvements.
 Well, unless you want to pay exorbitant rates for your business.

 As an entrepreneur, the biggest skill you can have is that of negotiation.
-You’ll need to use it before, during and after the purchase.
+You’ll need to use it before, during, and after the purchase.
 Once you identify the best business for sale, you’ll have to employ the best negotiation skills.
 That’s the only way to get the best value for the payment you make.

 The negotiating process will be different depending on the specifics of your business purchase.
 Do you want to acquire the rights to the business?
 Or do you want the contents or business assets?